mindhivenz/mock-aws/README.md

 This will also handle some of the differences between `AWS::DynamoDB::Table` `Properties` and the properties required by the SDK to create a table.

+### Single DynamoDB Local instance

+Alternatively you can call the bin script `dynamodb-local` which downloads the server (if not downloaded already) and starts the local server on the (fixed) standard port. `dynamodbClientInstance` will look on that port first and use it if it exists.